-- 2. Situation with low wind speed (even if it is headwind), changing wind or with lateral wind (i.e. from western or eastern direction) should have a small effect (neither adverse nor beneficial) on migratory activity.
-As a consequence, an average to high migratory activity could be expected and the proportion of birds/records should be in accordance with the proportion of observational time during the according wind regime. - The vast majority of birds migrated during low wind situations (Figure 4.40) and the proportion of birds and records was higher than the proportion of the according observation time (Figure 4.41).
-This is though to a lower degree also valid for changing wind directions.
-These results indicate that in a region with prevailing northern winds birds use low wind speed conditions for migration. - 3.
-The final assumption is that migratory activity should be low in unfavourable conditions with medium to strong northern wind. - In fact, the number of birds/records was very low in situations with high wind speeds (Figure 3.36) and the relative abundance of birds and records was clearly lower than could be expected, both for high and medium wind speed (Figure 4.41).
-Migration rates in situations with northern winds of medium and high speeds, which together covered about 55% of the overall observational time, was very low (Figure 4.42).
+2. Situation with low wind speed (even if it is headwind), changing wind or with lateral wind (i.e. from western or eastern direction) should have a small effect (neither adverse nor beneficial) on migratory activity.
+As a consequence, an average to high migratory activity could be expected and the proportion of birds/records should be in accordance with the proportion of observational time during the according wind regime.

+The vast majority of birds migrated during low wind situations (Figure 4.40) and the proportion of birds and records was higher than the proportion of the according observation time (Figure 4.41).
+This is - though to a lower degree - also valid for changing wind directions.
+In addition, considering only the eight days with (very) high migratory activity (Table 4.18) wind speed was low on six days and low to medium on the other two days, pointing to higher migratory activity during times of low wind speeds (see also Figure 4.42).

+Hence, these results indicate that in a region with prevailing northern winds birds use low wind speed conditions for migration.

+3. The final assumption is that migratory activity should be low in unfavourable conditions with medium to strong northern wind.

+In fact, the number of birds/records was very low in situations with high wind speeds (Figure 3.36) and the relative abundance of birds and records was clearly lower than could be expected, both for high and medium wind speed (Figure 4.41).
+Migration rates in situations with northern winds of medium and high speeds, which together covered about 55 % of the overall observational time, was very low (Figure 4.42).
 Thus, this assumption was verified by the results gained in spring 2016.